demo-crossvale/rhdm-cloudbalancer/readme.md

 ## Deploying

 Import the project into Decision Central using the 'Import Project' feature.
-Provide following GIT repository URL: [Crossvale GIT repo for OCB](git@github.com:demo-crossvale/rhdm-cloudbalancer.git)
+Provide following GIT repository URL: *git@github.com:demo-crossvale/rhdm-cloudbalancer.git*

-Select the project - *dm-ocb* to complete the import.
+Select the project *dm-ocb* to complete the import.

 Build and Deploy the project.
 A container should start in the Execution Server from which the rules can be accessed.